Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This is a particularly interesting timepiece as the movement itself is encased in an inner housing to improve the water resistance of the watch and and also to prevent the ingress of dust into the movement.

-The case back with the relevant stamps and the inside of the movement housing appear below.
+Photo’s of the case back with the relevant stamps and the inside of the movement housing appear below.

 GARRARD 9 CARAT GOLD, LADY’S SWISS QUARTZ WATCH – SOLD TOGETHER WITH ITS ORIGINAL BOX